mtill/rfid-music-player/README.md

-# rfid-music-player
-RFID based music player, fast as lightning
+# rfid-music-player: RFID based music player, fast as lightning
 Similar to the phoniebox.de project - but more lightweight.

 **Boot time on a raspberry pi zero 2: ~30 seconds**

 ## how to install